 To convict you of a DUI, the prosecutor must prove that you were operating a motor vehicle while under the influence of alcohol.
 This can be difficult to do in many cases, especially if an accident was involved and there were not witnesses.
 Additionally, if a police officer finds you parked in your car, they cannot automatically prove that you were physically in control of the vehicle.
-The law firm at San Diego DUI Attorney is especially skilled in handling these types of cases.
+The San Diego DUI Attorney is especially skilled in handling these types of cases.
 If the District Attorney or City Attorney cannot prove you were driving the vehicle, they cannot charge you with a DUI.

 - Officers were not in compliance with Title 17 procedures.